 - Google Hangouts

-To help you take advantage of all that Google has to offer, many WordPress developers have created plugins that allow WordPress to be integrated with Google services.
+To help WordPress users take advantage of all that Google has to offer, many WordPress developers have created plugins that allow WordPress to integrate with Google’s various tools and applications.

-Before you can integrate your WordPress site with the tools and applications above, however, you will need to have an active Google Account …
+To integrate your WordPress site with the above tools, however, you will need to have a Google Account …

 In this tutorial, we show you how to set up a Google account and list some of the integrations we will take you through during the WordPress configuration stage.